 “I am going to see my Dad”, she said.
-I scrambled over the big humpy bench seat and took her place where she had been sitting.
+I scrambled over the big bench seat and took her place where she had been sitting.
 I was riding in the front.
 I was sitting on my knees.
 I felt like such a little grown up.
-The car had no seat belts and there were no rules against children in front seats.
-My Mom turned left and then another left into the old potholed riddled dirt alley.
-There was a small green house facing west.
+The car had no seatbelts and there were no rules against children in front seats.
+My Mom turned left and then another left into the old pothole-riddled dirt alley.
+There was a small greenhouse facing west.
 The edge of the house sat right on the edge of the alley.
 The car was going too fast for the inexperienced driver.
-The car’s front tires hit some ice and it slammed into the little green house.
+The car’s front tires hit some ice and it slammed into the little greenhouse.
 It knocked it right off its foundation.
 It happened so fast.
-I went forward like I was a missile right through the windshield but when the car stopped it slammed me back unto the seat.
+I went forward like I was a missile right through the windshield but when the car stopped it slammed me back onto the seat.
 I felt like someone had punched my whole head against a cement wall.
 I recall looking over at my mother and she looked as if she had seen the worst horror of her life.
 That is when I saw the blood dripping on the front of my pants.

 “Oh my God baby, I am so sorry.
 I am so sorry”.

 “What, what mom?
 What do you mean”, I said.